Information about Changing Sex / Gender Identity

 - A Statutory Declaration from a parent or legal guardian which supports the change in sex / gender identity in their passport.

-- A Statutory Declaration from a registered counsellor / medical professional which supports this change.
+- A letter from a registered counsellor / medical professional which supports this change (on letterhead of the practice).

 Multiple Changes in Sex / Gender Identity